hollanderski/EEG-StarWars/README.md

 ```

 It is also possible to get the raw data of the EEG signal.
+Detailed documentation of ThinkGear data values is available [here](https://cdn.instructables.com/ORIG/F16/FZ5D/I8SLTELN/F16FZ5DI8SLTELN.pdf).